thaynanff/thaynanff/README.md

 ### Thaynan Freitas - [Data Analyst and Business Intelligence] 🖖🏼
-## I am a Business Analyst turned Data Analyst, passionate about technology and Data Science.
+## I am a Data Analyst, passionate about technology and Data Science.
 Currently, I am working hard to become a Data Scientist!

 - 💻 I’m a Data Analyst
 - 💻 I’m currently working on my skills to become a Data Scientist!
-- 🌱 I’m currently learning SQL Server and SISS
+- 🌱 I’m currently learning Tableau
 - 👯 I’m looking to collaborate with other Data Scientists and developers
 - 😄 Pronouns: He/Him